Air Fryer Maple Glazed Ham

 That’s when you need to pick up a pre-cooked boneless ham from the grocery store and put your air fryer into action.
 Not only is it super simple to prep and quick to cook and serve, but you’ll also save space in your oven.

 While ham itself is naturally gluten free, many brands add spices and glazes that contain gluten, or are processed in an area where there is a cross-contamination risk.
-So always check the label or brand website to ensure you are getting a gluten free ham.
-Some brands you can usually count on are:
+So always check the label or brand website for the most updated information to ensure you are getting a gluten free ham.
+Some brands you can usually count on at the time of writing this post are:

 - Cook’s